Is My Injury Severe Enough After a Car Accident? | Peoria

 Is My Injury Severe Enough to Hire a Personal Injury Lawyer?

-If you were just in a crash, it can be hard to answer that.
+If you were just in a crash, it can be hard to judge.
 You might feel “mostly okay” at first.
 Then later you notice headaches, back pain, or trouble sleeping.
 Or you might know right away that something is not right.

 This guide is for the “in-between” moment.
 You want to take care of your health and protect yourself, but you do not want to overreact.